Samettkaya/Samettkaya/README.md

-Hello, I'm Samet Kaya, a passionate self-taught full-stack web developer and computer programmer studying in Yalova.
+Hello, I'm Samet Kaya, a self-taught Front-end developer and computer programmer working in the front-end field.
 My passion for software is to imagine ideas and turn them into reality with elegant interfaces.
 I pay a lot of attention to the experience, architecture and code quality of what I do.

 I like to explore new technologies and learning.